franciscoavilaluna/vim/README.md

 2. #### Start Vim

-   You can now start Vim, and it will use the new configuration:
+   You can now start Vim using the following command:

    `vim`